 In-body image stabilization or IBIS for short is a technology that helps to keep pictures and videos taken with digital cameras shake-free.

-The technology has been around for a few years, but has really taken off in the past year or so with the release of several high-end cameras that have it built in.
+The technology has been around for a few years, but has really taken off in the past few years with the release of several high-end cameras that have it built in.
 Fujifilm wasn’t early to release stabilization in their camera bodies, but they have certainly caught up to the competition.

 In-body image stabilization works by using a gyroscope to detect camera movement and then compensates for it by moving one or more of the camera’s internal elements.